timkindberg/Royal-Family/README.md

 ### Winning

 A player wins when their opponent has no active castles.
-Active Castle means it not not being developed and not destroyed.
+Active Castle means it not being developed and not destroyed.

 ### Game Play

-The game is played in an continuous series of rounds until the winning objective is met by a winning player.
+The game is played in a continuous series of [Rounds](#round-breakdown) until the [winning objective](#winning-objective) is met by a player.

 ##### Round Breakdown